Madhuri Jha, LCSW, MPH | Director

 She completed both a Master of Public Health (MPH) and a Master of Social Work (MSW) from New York University and received her Bachelor of Arts (BA) degree in International Affairs from George Washington University.
 A former NCAA athlete, in her spare time she enjoys being active and outdoors, as well as cooking, writing music on her piano, and traveling.

-Sharon Rachel, MA, MPH | Deputy Director
+Sharon Rachel, MA, MPH |

 Ms. Rachel earned her BA in Women’s Studies and Sociology from the University of South Carolina, her MA in Women’s Studies from The Ohio State University, and her MPH in Health Education from the Emory University Rollins School of Public Health.
 She is trained in peer-to-peer counseling, has supported and advocated for sexual assault survivors, led women’s support groups, and coordinated resources at women’s community and crisis centers.
 Ms. Rachel has co-authored several publications, created a number of teaching aids and tools, and conducted education and training sessions across the United States.

 Ms. Rachel is a native of Cleveland, Ohio.
 She enjoys running and has completed 5K, 8K, 10K, 15K, half marathon, full marathon, and obstacle races.
-She also enjoys live music, travelling, and attending cultural events.
+She also enjoys live music, traveling, and attending cultural events.